 Engages students in the discussion and practice of communicating with visual resources.
 Students do not need to be artistic to succeed.
 Emphasis is placed on 1) using visuals for communication in formal and informal educational environments, and 2) the responsible use of visuals as discerning global citizens.

 Introduction to effective utilization of computers and other instructional technologies for instruction; software/hardware selection; integrated, professional and instructional applications as applied to all areas and levels of P-12 education.
-Prerequisites: minimum 2.5 cumulative UW GPA and declared major in Education.
+Prerequisites: minimum 2.5 cumulative UW GPA.
 (Offered fall, spring and summer)

 Includes basic theory, techniques, strategies of teaching and managing the online environment.
 Covers foundations and domains of online teaching.
 Emphasizes online learning issues, topics, and practices.
 Builds a knowledge base in topics such as the selection and integration of distance learning technologies in teaching and providing learner support.
 Dual listed with ITEC 5030.
 Prerequisite: senior standing or 12 hours of education.